How to Stop Snoring

 Sleep on Your Side

 Turning to your side is the best sleep position for improved breathing.
 It prevents muscles from collapsing at the back of your throat.
-Back sleeping may cause your throat muscles to collapse, so if you’re used to sleeping this way, try taping a tennis ball to your back.
+Back sleeping may cause your throat muscles to collapse, making snoring worse.
+So if you’re used to sleeping this way, try taping a tennis ball to your back.
 This will train you to switch to your side.
+You can also try hugging a body pillow to try and stay in place as you sleep.

 Over-the-Counter Anti-Snoring Appliances